How To Start An LLC In North Carolina

 It’s critical to do a name search before registering an LLC name, as the name of each LLC must be distinguishable from other entity names registered in the state of North Carolina.
 The North Carolina Secretary of State makes it easy to search and verify if your LLC name is available.
 Here is more information on how to do a North Carolina LLC name search.

-Additionally, the name of the LLC must include one of the following designators at the end of the business name:
+In addition to the name needing to be unique, the name of the LLC must include one of the following phrases or abbreviations (also referred to as designators) at the end of the business name:

 – Limited Liability Company